vacuousgrimoire/vacuousgrimoire.github.io/docs/tables/treasure/potions/smell.md

+---
+description: The potion's smell may provide a clue to its nature, so re-roll or choose as appropriate.
+Considering taking two results from this table to generate one dominant smell and one undertone.
+---

 # Interesting Potion Smell

-Feel free to roll on this table twice to generate one dominant smell and one undertone.
+The potion's smell may provide a clue to its nature, so re-roll or choose as appropriate.
+Considering taking two results from this table to generate one dominant smell and one undertone.

 | d66 | Smell |
 | - | - |